renode/renode-docs/source/basic/describing_platforms.rst

 ....................

 Renode uses a text-based format to describe platforms.
-The platform description files typically have the ``.repl`` extension, but this is not a requirement.
+Platform description files typically have the ``.repl`` extension, but this is not a requirement.

-The broad description of the format and its grammar is available in :ref:`platform-description-format` section.
+The broad description of the format and its grammar is available in the :ref:`platform-description-format` section.
 Here we present the basic usage and most common scenarios.

 Defining peripherals